-- 4.1 We use the national curriculum for geography as the basis for our curriculum planning.
-We have tailored our curriculum to the local circumstances of our school, i.e. we make use of the local environment in our fieldwork and we also choose a locality where the human activities and physical features provide a contrast to those that predominate in our own immediate area. - 4.2 Our curriculum planning is in three phases (long-term, medium-term and short-term).
+4.1 We use the national curriculum for geography as the basis for our curriculum planning.
+We have tailored our curriculum to the local circumstances of our school, i.e. we make use of the local environment in our fieldwork and we also choose a locality where the human activities

+- and physical features provide a contrast to those that predominate in our own immediate area. - 4.2 Our curriculum planning is in three phases (long-term, medium-term and short-term).
 Our long-term plan maps the geography topics studied in each term during each key stage.
 The geography subject leader works this out in conjunction with SLT and teaching colleagues in each year group.
 In some cases we combine the geographical study with work in other subject areas, especially at Key Stage 1.
-At other times we arrange for the children to carry out a geographical study independently.

-- 4.3 Our medium-term plans follow the bespoke scheme of work and give details of each unit of work for each term.
-The geography subject leader reviews these plans on a regular basis. - 4.4 Each class teacher creates a plan for each lesson.
-These daily lesson plans list specific learning objectives.
-The class teacher keeps these individual plans, and often discusses them with the geography subject leader on an informal basis. - 4.5 We plan the topics in geography so that they build upon prior learning.
+At other times we arrange for the children to carry out a geographical study independently. - 4.3 Our medium-term plans follow the bespoke scheme of work and gives details of each unit of work for each term.
+The geography subject leader reviews these plans on a regular basis. - 4.4 Each class teacher creates a plan and flipchart for each lesson.
+These lesson plans list specific learning objectives.
+These plans and flipcharts are saved on the school system and monitored regularly by the co-ordinator. - 4.5 We plan the topics in geography so that they build upon prior learning.
 Children of all abilities have the opportunity to develop their skills and knowledge in each unit and, through planned progression built into the scheme of work, we offer them an increasing challenge as they move up the school. - 4.6 Our teaching of Geography is based on the 2014 National Curriculum Programmes of study.
 The programmes of study for KS1 and KS2 are based on the following 4 areas: - Locational knowledge - Place knowledge; - Human and Physical geography; - Geographical skills and fieldwork.